jackocnr/intl-tel-input/README.md

 **autoPlaceholder**
 Type: `String` Default: `"polite"`
 Set the input's placeholder to an example number for the selected country, and update it if the country changes.
 You can specify the number type using the `placeholderNumberType` option.
 By default it is set to `"polite"`, which means it will only set the placeholder if the input doesn't already have one.
 You can also set it to `"aggressive"`, which will replace any existing placeholder, or `"off"`.
-Requires the `utilsScript` option.
+Requires the [utils script to be loaded](#loading-the-utilities-script).

 **containerClass**
 Type: `String` Default: `""`